 First-time Student Debt at Graduation

 At App State, minimizing student debt starts with a college education that provides great value at an affordable cost.
-The university aims to reduce the debt that first-time students incur upon graduating and has surpassed its 2022 stretch goal of $11,041 for this metric.
+The university aims to reduce the debt that first-time students incur upon graduating and has surpassed its 2025 stretch goal of $9,494 for this metric.

-In 2022, each first-time App State student graduated with an average debt of $10,369, which is 12.31% below the 2020 baseline of $12,133 (inflation-adjusted).
-The university’s 2023 stretch goal for this metric is $10,495.
+In 2024, each first-time App State student graduated with an average debt of $9,092, which is 13.81% below the 2024 baseline of $10,549 (inflation-adjusted).
+The university’s 2026 stretch goal for this metric is $8,967.

 The student debt goals under this metric acknowledge the potential for inflation-driven increases in components of costs of attendance — such as food, housing and transportation — that could drive growth in student borrowing over the course of 2022–27.
-Therefore, the goal is to limit increases in the average cumulative federal student loan debt for first-time, first-year students to the rate of inflation each year, with a “stretch” aim of outperforming inflation by reducing average cumulative federal student loan debt at graduation by 13.5% after accounting for inflation.
+Therefore, the goal is to limit increases in the average cumulative federal student loan debt for first-time, first-year students to the rate of inflation each year, with a “stretch” aim of outperforming inflation by reducing average cumulative federal student loan debt at graduation by 15% after accounting for inflation.

 Transfer Student Debt at Graduation

-In 2022, each transfer student graduated from App State with an average debt of $9,277, which is 17.65% below the 2020 baseline of $11,265 (inflation-adjusted).
+In 2024, each transfer student graduated from App State with an average debt of $9,071, which is less than 1% below the 2024 baseline of $9,142 (inflation-adjusted).
+App State is 9.3% away from meeting its 2025 stretch goal of $8,228 for this metric and 14.3% away from achieving its 2026 stretch goal of $7,771.

 The student debt goals under this metric acknowledge the potential for inflation-driven increases in components of costs of attendance — such as food, housing and transportation — that could drive growth in student borrowing over the course of 2022–27.
-Therefore, the goal is to limit increases in the average cumulative federal student loan debt for transfer students to the rate of inflation each year, with a “stretch” aim of outperforming inflation by reducing average cumulative federal student loan debt at graduation by 13.5% after accounting for inflation.
+Therefore, the goal is to limit increases in the average cumulative federal student loan debt for transfer students to the rate of inflation each year, with a “stretch” aim of outperforming inflation by reducing average cumulative federal student loan debt at graduation by 15% after accounting for inflation.

 Education and Related Expenses per Degree

-The Education and Related Expenses per Degree metric measures the productivity of educational spending.
+The Education and Related Expenses Per Degree metric measures the productivity of educational spending.
 The UNC System and its constituent institutions can increase productivity by containing costs and by making investments that maximize both students’ persistence to continue in their students and timely degree completion, leading to increased numbers of graduates.

-App State’s 2022 stretch goal for this metric is $47,568, or 9.76% below the baseline of $52,713, and the 2023 stretch goal is $45,186 — 14.28% below the baseline.
+App State’s 2025 stretch goal for this metric is $50,806, or 8% below the baseline of $55,224, and the 2026 stretch goal is $48,597 — 12% below the baseline.

 Empowering Human Potential